armaan-pathan/fsds-genai-2025/01_Python_Basics/README.md

 # Python Basics

-This folder covers the fundamentals of Python.
-It covers everything from basic syntax to essential built-in data structures, operators, modules, and user input handling.
+This folder covers the fundamentals of Python, starting from basic syntax to essential built-in data structures, operators, modules, and user input handling.
 It is structured day-wise for progressive learning.

 ---